H-Kamran/portfolio2/README.md

 # Portfolio2 – Modern React Portfolio

 This is a modern, animated, and fully responsive portfolio website built with React and Vite.
-It showcases your skills, projects, and contact information with a clean UI, smooth animations, and best practices for accessibility and user experience.
+It showcases skills, projects, and contact information with a clean UI, smooth animations, and best practices for accessibility and user experience.

 ## ✨ Features
 - **Animated Sections:** Home, About/Skills, Projects, and Contact, all with framer-motion transitions and engaging UI.